Seahorse ROV MVP 1 Visual Reference

 Tapering segments from head to tail.
 Dorsal fin array runs along the top ridge.
 Electronics distributed by zone.
 Tether exits at tail.
 Ballast on ventral rail.

-~ water surface ~ DORSAL FIN ARRAY 8 servo-driven fin rays · silicone membrane ☀ solar cells (between rays) LEFT EYE viewport RIGHT EYE (far side) 180° pectoral TETHER to surface grip pads (inner) tendon cable adjustable ballast (ventral rail) HEAD Side-mount Eyes · Servos · LEDs BODY Pi 5 · IMU · Depth · PCA9685 MID Battery · BEC · Buoyancy TAIL Prehensile Grip · Turbine · Tether ── sealed spine channel ── ~250–350mm total length Operating depth: 1–10m · Fresh + Salt
+~ water surface ~ DORSAL FIN ARRAY 8 MG90S servos · carbon fiber rays · silicone membrane SOLAR CELLS (between rays) LEFT EYE dome + fisheye 940nm RIGHT EYE (far side) 190°+ pectoral MINERAL ARMOR (EMA) TETHER to surface T grip pads (inner) tendon cable adjustable ballast (ventral rail) HEAD Side-mount Eyes · Servos · LEDs BODY Pi 5 · IMU · Depth · PCA9685 MID Battery · BEC · Buoyancy TAIL Prehensile Grip · Turbine · Tether ── sealed spine channel ── ~250–350mm total length Operating depth: 1–10m · Fresh + Salt · EMA mineral crust · 940nm NIR stealth

 Head — Side-mounted eyes + 180° rotation